openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Demo

-A demo shows the main idea of how to infer a model using IE. If your model solves one of the tasks supported by the Open Model Zoo, try to find an appropriate option from [demos](https://docs.openvinotoolkit.org/latest/_demos_README.html) or [samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html).
+A demo shows the main idea of how to infer a model using IE. If your model solves one of the tasks supported by the Open Model Zoo, try to find an appropriate option from [demos](demos/README.md) or [samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html).
 Otherwise, you must provide your own demo (C++ or Python).

 The demo's name should end with `_demo` suffix to follow the convention of the project.

 Demos are required to support the following keys:

  -  `-i "<input>"`: Required.
 Input to process.
  -  `-m "<path>"`: Required.
 Path to an .xml file with a trained model.
-If the demo uses several models at the same time, use other keys prefixed with `-m`.
+If the demo uses several models at the same time, use other keys prefixed with `-m_`.
  -  `-d "<device>"`: Optional.
-Default is CPU.
+Specifies a target device to infer on.
+CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+Default must be CPU.
+If the demo uses several models at the same time, use keys prefixed with `d_` (just like keys `m_*` above) to specify device for each model.
- - `--no_show`: Optional.
+ -  `-no_show`: Optional.
 Do not visualize inference results.

 > **TIP**: For Python, it is preferable to use `-` instead of `_` as word separators.
 Example: `--no-show`.